External Ids for CRP Gene

 The protein encoded by this gene belongs to the pentaxin family.
 It is involved in several host defense related functions based on its ability to recognize foreign pathogens and damaged cells of the host and to initiate their elimination by interacting with humoral and cellular effector systems in the blood.
 Consequently, the level of this protein in plasma increases greatly during acute phase response to tissue injury, infection, or other inflammatory stimuli. [provided by RefSeq, Sep 2009]

 GeneCards Summary for CRP Gene

 CRP (C-Reactive Protein, Pentraxin-Related) is a Protein Coding gene.
-Diseases associated with CRP include pneumonia and appendicitis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and low-density lipoprotein particle binding.
+Diseases associated with CRP include appendicitis and polymyalgia rheumatica.
+Among its related pathways are IL6-mediated signaling events and Immune System.
+GO annotations related to this gene include calcium ion binding and cholesterol binding.
 An important paralog of this gene is PTX3.

 UniProtKB/Swiss-Prot for CRP Gene

 Displays several functions associated with host defense: it promotes agglutination, bacterial capsular swelling, phagocytosis and complement fixation through its calcium-dependent binding to phosphorylcholine.
 Can interact with DNA and histones and may scavenge nuclear material released from damaged circulating cells.